← Back to Dashboard

 How the Hormuz Crisis Affects Gas Prices

-When tension rises in the Strait of Hormuz, fuel prices climb at gas stations thousands of miles away.
-This happens even in countries that import no oil from the Persian Gulf.
+Since the Strait of Hormuz closed on February 28, 2026, fuel prices have climbed at gas stations thousands of miles away — including in countries that import no oil from the Persian Gulf.
 Here's how the transmission chain works and why every driver feels it.

 The Global Oil Market in Numbers